Marion Barry: Working for SNCC

 As head of SNCC, Barry led protests against racial segregation and discrimination.
-After he left McComb, Barry's lobbied the state legislatures to try to convince them to vote to make the Mississippi Freedom Democratic Party (MFDP) the recognized Democratic party of Mississippi in the 1964 Democratic National Convention.
+After he left McComb, Barry lobbied the state legislatures to try to convince them to vote to make the Mississippi Freedom Democratic Party (MFDP) the recognized Democratic party of Mississippi in the 1964 Democratic National Convention.
 In a protest of their continuing disenfranchisement, African Americans had organized this party to prove that blacks wanted to vote and conducted a trial election.
 Barry slept on the boardwalk in Atlantic City the night after speaking to the New Jersey Legislature.

-After he left the New York legislature, James Forman asked Barry to go to Washington, D.C. to manage SNCC's office.
+After he left the New York legislature, James Forman asked Barry to go to Washington, D.C., to manage SNCC's office.
 At the time, over half of the population of the District of Columbia was black; however, the District of Columbia was administered as a special federal district, not as a state, and therefore did not have voting representation in Congress.

 In 1965, Barry and Evans moved to Washington, D.C., to open a local chapter of SNCC.
 He was deeply involved in coordinating peaceful street demonstrations as well as a boycott to protest bus fare increases.
 Barry organized rides to work for those who needed them.
 The boycott cost the bus line thousands of dollars, and Barry proved his ability to organize.